Frequently Asked Questions

 What are these values?

-These numbers are an attempt to sum up what the fantasy community thinks of the long term value of any given player in a single number, for use in direct comparison with other players.
+These numbers are an attempt to sum up what the fantasy community thinks is the long term value of any given player in a single number, for use in direct comparison with other players in trades.

 Where does it come from?